 The Center for the Study of Organizational Change (CSOC) was established in 1996.
 Our mission is to contribute to the scholarship of organizational change.
 We aim to be a scholarly resource for the psychological study of organizational politics and culture.

 We are interested in exploring the psychodynamics (political, economic, and cultural) of organizational change in public and nonprofit organizations.
-We accomplish this through in-depth studies of actual organizations and the assessment of collective experiences of individuals with planned and unplanned efforts at organizational change.
+We accomplish this through in-depth studies of actual organizations.

 Our goals are to:

 - Integrate and elaborate existing theoretical models including psychoanalytic approaches